Atlantic Centre of Education Sustainability Policy

 4. Discourage the use of pointless plastics by all staff, students and suppliers

-5. Reuse and recycle everything brought into the school that can usefully be reused or cycled
+5. Reuse and recycle everything brought into the school that can be reused or recycled

 7. Reduce the environmental impact of all marketing activities